 Management Risk.
-The skill of the Adviser will play a significant role in the Fund's ability to achieve its investment objective.
-The Fund's ability to achieve its investment objective depends on the ability of the Adviser to correctly identify economic trends, especially with regard to accurately forecasting inflationary and deflationary periods.
-The Fund's ability to achieve its investment objective depends on the ability of the Adviser to select securities, especially in volatile markets and the Adviser could be incorrect in its analysis of industries, companies, and the relative attractiveness of securities.
+The skill of the Advisor will play a significant role in the Fund's ability to achieve its investment objective.
+The Fund's ability to achieve its investment objective depends on the ability of the Advisor to correctly identify economic trends, especially with regard to accurately forecasting inflationary and deflationary periods.
+The Fund's ability to achieve its investment objective depends on the ability of the Advisor to select securities, especially in volatile markets and the Advisor could be incorrect in its analysis of industries, companies, and the relative attractiveness of securities.

-Market events risk.
+Market Risk.
 Financial market risks affect the value of individual instruments in which the Fund invests.
 When the value of the Fund's investments goes down, your investment in the Fund decreases in value and you could lose money.
 Factors such as economic growth and market conditions, interest rate levels, and political events affect the markets.
 Periods of market volatility may occur in response to market events and other economic, political, and global macro factors.
-For example, in recent years, the COVID-19 pandemic, the large expansion of government deficits and debt as a result of government actions to mitigate the effects of the pandemic, Russia's invasion of Ukraine, and the rise of inflation and interest rates increased by the Federal Reserve have resulted in extreme volatility in the global economy and in global financial markets.
+For example, in recent years, the COVID-19 pandemic, the large expansion of government deficits and debt as a result of government actions to mitigate the effects of the pandemic, Russia's invasion of Ukraine and inflation of interest rate volatility have resulted in extreme volatility in the global economy and in global financial markets.
 These and other similar events could be prolonged and could adversely affect the value and liquidity of the Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.
-Investments in Russian securities may also require the Fund to write-down such positions.